hylo-lang/specification/spec.md

     3. A memory location allocated by a call to `Builtin.aligned_alloc(alignment:byte_count:)` has *dynamic lifetime* and is called a *dynamic memory location*.

 2. A program shall terminate the lifetime of a dynamic memory location by calling `Builtin.dealloc`.
-Behavior is undfined if a program calls `Builtin.dealloc` to dealloacte a static or automatic memory location.
+Behavior is undefined if a program calls `Builtin.dealloc` to deallocate a static or automatic memory location.

 3. A memory location shall not be occupied by an initializing, alive, or deinitializing object when it reaches the end of its lifetime.